JockLawrie/Schemata.jl/README.md

          "validvalues"   => "(today()-Year(2), Hour(1), today()-Day(1))",  # Ensure that the range has sufficient resolution
          "parser"        => Dict("function" => "my_zdt_parser", "args"=>["Australia/Melbourne"]))

-# Need to eval datatype and parser.function in the same scope that they were defined (and before constructing the ColumnSchema).
+# Need to eval datatype and the parser function in the same scope that they were defined (and before constructing the ColumnSchema).
-# Schemata.jl can't see the datatype and parser.function until it receives them from the current scope.
+# Schemata.jl can't see the datatype and parser function until it receives them from the current scope.
 d["datatype"] = eval(Meta.parse(d["datatype"]))
 d["parser"]["function"] = eval(Meta.parse(d["parser"]["function"]))